I wasn’t “abused” but maybe I was neglected

 Michelle Renee

 Michelle Renee (she/her) based in San Diego, is dedicated to helping clients discover their true Self.
 From her personal journey, Michelle knows that love heals.
-Michelle has combined her 8+ years of experience as both a cuddle therapist and a surrogate partner to create a hybrid form of somatic relational repair.
+Michelle has combined her 9+ years of experience as both a cuddle therapist and a previous surrogate partner to create a hybrid form of somatic relational repair.
 She affectionately welcomes clients into her Human Connection Lab, where she supports them in relational healing through experiential touch, unconditional positive regard, celebrated agency, and authentic connection.
 Learn more at HumanConnectionCoach.com

-She is also the creator of SoftCockWeek.com and the host of The Intimacy Lab Podcast, available on your favorite podcast app.
+She is also the creator of SoftCockWeek.com and the host of The Intimacy Lab Podcast, which can be listened to on your favorite podcast app.

 https://MeetMichelleRenee.com